aliciarvilefortsales/rc.pregnancy.a/README.md

 <!-- badges: end -->

-`pregnancy.a` is an R package with the research compendium of the GIPSO’s sleep and pregnancy project: a systematic quantitative literature review.
+`pregnancy.a` is an R package with the research compendium of the GIPSO’s sleep and pregnancy systematic quantitative literature review.
 The aim of `pregnancy.a` is to facilitate the research work, in addition to contributing to the reproducibility of the research.

 The assemble of this package was inspired by Ben Marwick, Carl Boettiger & Lincoln Mullen’s article [“Packaging Data Analytical Work Reproducibly